Patient's Query

 Keep a check on your exercise minutes, you can easily do 150 minutes of aerobic exercise per week which includes walking, bicycling, and other forms of moderate muscle strengthening exercises.

-Just keep in mind that your sugar level must not go down, do not reduce your insulin dosage.
+Just keep in mind that your blood sugar level must not go down, do not reduce your insulin dosage.
 Also never skip a meal, if you skip a meal you will tend to indulge more calories in the next meal.
 Include more protein rich food, protein, and fiber rich meals will bring early satiety and will easily help build in more muscles than fat.

 I hope this helps.

-Was this answer helpful?
+Was this conversation helpful?